Your New and Improved Assessment Program is Here!

 - The first evaluation in the Spring of 2019 (sometime between March and Mid-May) and will not count toward Five Star status; it’s a “dress rehearsal" that will give us the benchmark we need to determine the scoring for IGA Five Star status, and you the opportunity to get comfortable with the new program.

-- You’ll have two more assessments over the course of 2019, one in the summer and the other in the fall, and both will count toward your 2020 Five Star score.
+- You’ll have two more assessments over the course of 2019, one between July 8th and August 31st and the other in the fall, and both will count toward your 2020 Five Star score.

 How is the assessor different than in the past?